 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

-To participate in the North Carolina Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the North Carolina Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: March 1, 2020.
+Registration and paper submission are due online by: March 13, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in Raleigh, NC.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in North Carolina.

 The Global Youth Institute is an exciting three-day program where young leaders interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.

 An all-expenses-paid, eight-week hands-on experience for high school students to work with world-renowned scientists and policymakers at leading research centers in Africa, Asia, Latin America and the Middle East.
 Borlaug-Ruan Interns get a firsthand view of pressing food security and nutritional problems in poverty-stricken areas and take part in groundbreaking research.

 All Borlaug Scholars are eligible to apply for the Borlaug Ruan International Internship.